Xiying-Selina/Data-Science-Projects/README.md

 # Data-Science-Projects
+This repository records selected projects to showcase my skills including Python, R, SQL, and machine learning in data science.
-This repository records selected projects I have done during 9-month study in MSBA at UIUC.
+They are mostly done during the 9-month study in MSBA at UIUC.
 Thanks to my professors and my teammates who worked with me.
 This has been a wonderful journey.

 # Project List
 1. **Yelp Data Analysis**: performed analysis on Yelp review to help start a new restaurant. keywords: **json, MySQL, SQL, Pandas, Numpy**.